dfe-analytical-services/r_survey_analysis_guide/README.md

 ## Purpose

-An R project to be used along side [insert link].
+An R project to be used along side [SuRvey analysis guide in R](https://dfe-analytical-services.github.io/survey_analysis_in_r/).
 This code can be used to learn how to do survey analysis in R or it can be used for your own projects.

 ## Overview